-D# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.53 5/26/2020 Sean Wirth new roads are within the boundary of the Stone Lakes National Wildlife Refuge.
+) # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.53 5/26/2020 Sean Wirth new roads are within the boundary of the Stone Lakes National Wildlife Refuge.
 And here again, the Refuge would take the The EIR will analyze potential effects of implementation of the alternatives as compared to existing and future conditions without the Delta Conveyance Project.
 Responses to potential impacts to terrestrial resources would be addressed by DWR.
-Gwen Buchholz 6/24/2020 Responded 8.54 5/26/2020 Sean Wirth roosting and foraging sites, as well as foraging for Swainson's hawks, and supplementing with substantial additional foraging The EIR will analyze potential effects of implementation of the alternatives as compared to existing and future conditions without the Delta Conveyance Project.
+Gwen Buchholz 6/24/2020 Responded 8.54 5/26/2020 Sean Wirth hawks, and supplementing with substantial additional foraging The EIR will analyze potential effects of implementation of the alternatives as compared to existing and future conditions without the Delta Conveyance Project.
 Responses to potential impacts to terrestrial resources would be addressed by DWR.
 Gwen Buchholz 6/24/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 8.55 5/26/2020 Sean Wirth Stone Lakes National Refuge boundary, but they are extremely close to the conserved lands of the Cosumnes River Preserve The EIR will analyze potential effects of implementation of the alternatives as compared to existing and future conditions without the Delta Conveyance Project on terrestrial resources.
+) # Date Requester Questions/Comments Response Responder Date Responded Response Status 8.55 5/26/2020 Sean Wirth Stone Lakes National Refuge boundary, but they are extremely close to the conserved lands of the Cosumnes River Preserve The EIR will analyze potential effects of implementation of the alternatives as compared to existing and future conditions without the Delta Conveyance Project on terrestrial resources.
 Responses to potential impacts to terrestrial resources would be addressed by DWR.
-Gwen Buchholz 6/24/2020 Responded 8.56 5/26/2020 Sean Wirth would both be growth inducing and have detrimental effects to wildlife, and further isolate and disrupt them.
+Gwen Buchholz 6/24/2020 Responded 8.56 5/26/2020 Sean Wirth The interchange work at Twin Cities and the road widening would both be growth inducing and have detrimental effects to wildlife, and further isolate and disrupt them.
 The EIR will analyze potential effects of implementation of the alternatives on terrestrial resources and the potential for growth inducement as compared to existing and future conditions without the Delta Conveyance Project.
 Responses to potential impacts to terrestrial resources would be addressed by DWR.
-Gwen Buchholz 6/24/2020 Responded 8.57 5/26/2020 Sean Wirth important regional conservation efforts and successes are being squandered for a project that is so regionally damaging to the environment.
+Gwen Buchholz 6/24/2020 Responded 8.57 5/26/2020 Sean Wirth It has been extremely disappointing to see that our most important regional conservation efforts and successes are being squandered for a project that is so regionally damaging to the environment.
 The EIR will analyze potential effects of implementation of the alternatives on terrestrial resources and the potential for growth inducement as compared to existing and future conditions without the Delta Conveyance Project.
 Responses to potential impacts to terrestrial resources would be addressed by DWR.
 Gwen Buchholz 6/24/2020 Responded